MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxfactorycircuitinitsetcomponentid.md

 Example usage is shown below.

-TBD TBD TBD

 TBD - Is it OK to show the SDC AXU FACTORY GUID?
-Do we need to put in all zeroes for the code example?
+Perhaps show all zeroes or some other GUID value for the code example?

-TBD TBD TBD

 ```cpp
 DEFINE_GUID(SDCAXU_FACTORY_GUID,